Cerelog-ESP-EEG/WiFi_Support/README.md

 1. You Must flash the special firmware listed here using the Arduino IDE: Prior to flashing, enter the SSID and pasword of your network into the code before running so the device can connect to your network
-2. You must use the LSL python connection script listed here, don't use the python script shown in the orignal guide linked below (Its for USB connection)
+3. Follow these instructions here **but for step 6 You must use the LSL python connection script listed here for WiFI**  [Guide](https://github.com/Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork)
-3. Follow these instructions, but dont use the python LSL script [Guide](https://github.com/Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork)